 There is a risk that the Corporation could be adversely affected due to market changes particularly in supply, inflation, interest rates and regional rent controls.
-Canada has seen significant inflation in the latter part of 2022, against the backdrop of sustained higher housing process, substantial supply constraints and geopolitical conflicts, which have increased prices for energy and agricultural markets.
-There has also been significant disruption to the global supply chain in recent months, including as a result of Russia's ongoing invasion of Ukraine, further disrupting global recovery as economies emerge from the impact of the pandemic.
+Canada saw significant inflation in the latter part of 2022, effects of which have continued to be felt in 2023.
+In addition, sustained higher housing process, substantial supply constraints and geopolitical conflicts, have increased prices for energy and agricultural markets, and there has also been significant disruption to the global supply chain in recent years, including as a result of Russia's ongoing invasion of Ukraine.
 Further, as labour and material shortages persist, the expected onset of new supply of rental housing may take longer as construction completion times are extended.
 All of this increases the supply risk to the Corporation.